rabbitmq/rabbitmq-website/site/tutorial-two-java.md

 ----------------------

 Doing our tasks can take a few seconds.
-You may wonder what happens if one of the consumers took a long job and died with it only part done.
+You may wonder what happens if one of the consumers took a long job and died with it only partly done.
 With our current code, once RabbitMQ delivers a message to the customer it immediately removes it from memory.
 In our case if you kill a worker we will lose the message it was just processing.
 We'll also lose all the messages that were dispatched to this particular worker and not yet handled.

-But we don't want to lose any task.
+But we don't want to lose any tasks.
 If a workers dies, we'd like the task to be delivered to another worker.

 In order to make sure a message is never lost, RabbitMQ supports message _acknowledgments_.
-An ack(nowledgement) is sent back from the consumer to tell Rabbit that a particular message has been received, processed and that Rabbit is free to delete it.
+An ack(nowledgement) is sent back from the consumer to tell RabbitMQ that a particular message has been received, processed and that RabbitMQ is free to delete it.

-If a consumer dies without sending an ack, Rabbit will understand that a message wasn't processed fully and will redeliver it to another consumer.
+If a consumer dies without sending an ack, RabbitMQ will understand that a message wasn't processed fully and will redeliver it to another consumer.
 That way you can be sure that no message is lost, even if the workers occasionally die.

-There aren't any message timeouts; Rabbit will redeliver the message only when the worker connection dies.
+There aren't any message timeouts; RabbitMQ will redeliver the message only when the worker connection dies.
 It's fine even if processing a message takes a very very long time.